jamesfowler-dev/capstone-project/README.md

 ## Features

-The website is comprised of a home page, an about page, a login page and a success page.
+The website is comprised of a home page, an about page, a compoenent detail page and a register page along with an admin panel.

 All Pages on the website are responsive.
 Key features include the following: